nies-material-cycles/merchant/README.md

 | 41      | ce/el        | Number of cells/elements                         |

 ## Legacy format
-To structure the joined data files in the legacy format, set `mock_legacy_format=true` in the config file.
+To structure the joined data files in the legacy format, set `mock_legacy_format=1` in the config file.

 ```
 'Classification',